 A part of the Planet in Focus team from 2010-2012, Katherine was delighted to return to the festival in 2016.
 She has worked extensively in the arts sector as a producer in film, theatre and visual arts including the UK-based Cape Farewell – The cultural response to climate change as Development Director for Carbon 14: Climate is Culture in partnership with ROM Contemporary Culture.
 Katherine has an MA in Communication and Cultural Studies with a research focus on fresh water as both a commodity and a human right through the historical narrative of Toronto’s R.C.
 Harris Filtration Plant.

 Alessandra is a graduate of Ryerson University’s Radio and Television Arts Program and joined the Planet in Focus team in 2013.
 Engaging audiences through art is her passion, and over the course of her 18-year career Alessandra has performed in film and theatre, and produced workshops and conferences across the country.
 She is a long time advocate for arts in education and co-produced the charity album Starwalkers: A Celebrity Tribute for MusiCounts.
-Alessandra has participated on juries and panels in Canada and abroad including Rencontres Internationales du Documentaire (Montreal), Dominican Republic Environmental Film Festival (DO), and Festivale Cinemambiente (IT).
+Alessandra has participated on juries and industry panels in Canada and abroad including Rencontres Internationales du Documentaire (Montreal), Dominican Republic Environmental Film Festival (DO), and Festivale Cinemambiente (IT).